Mola-TT/n8n-Server/example/README.md

 ⚠️ **IMPORTANT SECURITY NOTES:**

+1. **Environment File Security**:
+   - Never commit `webapp.env` to version control (it's gitignored by default)
+   - Use `env.template` as a reference for required variables
+   - Store production credentials securely (e.g., secrets manager, encrypted vault)
+   - Rotate API keys regularly

-1. **API Key Exposure**: The current implementation stores the API key in client-side code.
+2. **API Key Exposure**: While environment variables improve security, the API key is still exposed in the browser.
 For production deployments, you should:
    - Implement a backend proxy that handles API authentication
    - Use session-based authentication instead of API keys
    - Store sensitive credentials on the server side

-2. **CORS Configuration**: Ensure your n8n server has proper CORS policies configured to allow requests from your web application domain.
+3. **CORS Configuration**: Ensure your n8n server has proper CORS policies configured to allow requests from your web application domain.

-3. **HTTPS**: Always use HTTPS in production to encrypt data in transit.
+4. **HTTPS**: Always use HTTPS in production to encrypt data in transit.

-4. **Authentication**: Consider implementing additional authentication layers for the web application itself.
+5. **Authentication**: Consider implementing additional authentication layers for the web application itself.

-5. **Rate Limiting**: Implement rate limiting on the API to prevent abuse.
+6. **Rate Limiting**: Implement rate limiting on the API to prevent abuse.

 ## Production Deployment Recommendations